moby/moby/docs/reference/run.md

 its own networking, and its own isolated process tree.
-The [*Image*](/reference/glossary/#image) which starts the process may define defaults related to the binary to run, the networking to expose, and more, but `docker run` gives final control to the operator who starts the container from the image.
+The [*Image*](/reference/glossary/#image) which starts the process may define defaults related to the binary to run, the networking to expose, and more, but `docker run` gives additional control to the operator who starts the container from the image.
 That's the main reason [*run*](/reference/commandline/run) has more options than any other `docker` command.